-The Go City Madrid Explorer Pass offers good value to visitors who are excited to visit Madrid’s top attractions for a discount of more than 50%.
+The Madrid Explorer Pass by Go City offers good value to visitors who are excited to visit Madrid’s top attractions for a discount of up to 50%.
 Skip-the-line privileges at several attractions help travelers make the most of their time in Madrid.

 The selection is fairly well-rounded, but it isn’t comprehensive – nor does it pretend to be.
-As long as you take the Madrid Explorer Pass for what it is and don’t expect it to behave like an all-inclusive pass, you won’t be disappointed.
+As long as you take Go City’s Madrid Explorer Pass for what it is and don’t expect it to behave like an all-inclusive pass, you won’t be disappointed.

-See Madrid for Less! – Save big money on Madrid’s best sightseeing with the Madrid Explorer Pass!
-Choose from 20 attractions and you can save more than 50% off the price of regular admission.
+See Madrid for Less! – Save big money on Madrid’s best sightseeing with the Madrid Explorer Pass by Go City!
+Choose from 20+ attractions and you can save up to 50% off the price of regular admission.
 Plus, you’ll get fast-track entry to the city’s busiest sights.
 Get your pass here.

 *Additional reporting for this story by Greg Johnson.